 After the work is done, it is time to play as the public is allowed to visit.
 The entrance fee for the public starts at 22 euro for the day.
 Tickets allow you to meet with up-and-coming and best-selling authors, buy the latest releases, and nerd out with your fellow book lovers at events and discussions.

 Every year a different guest is featured.
 In 2018, Georgian literature was the focus.
+In 2019, Norwegian literature will be the guest of honor.
 The events range from information on readings, self-publishing, cosplay, poetry slams, human rights talks, Gourmet Gallery with tasty cuisine along with cook books, and more.
 There are also awards, ranging from serious like the Peace Prize of the German Book Trade to a prize for the Oddest Title of the Year.

 How to Attend the Frankfurt Book Fair